 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “You may feel rejected, angry, profoundly hurt or out of control.
 It’s also possible that you’ll feel relieved and hopeful,” Tucker says.
 “It’s important to pay attention to your emotions and to get help when you need it.”

 But there are usually stages of emotional upheaval people face when they’re on the road to starting over.
 As with any loss, you’ll go through periods of adjustment, active recovery and life reformation.

-Knowing what to expect (and understanding that the feelings are normal) will help you get to the other side.
+Knowing what to expect (and understanding that the feelings, and even physical symptoms of grief, are normal) will help you get to the other side.